-Jaw pain can hit all of a sudden like an electric shock or it can be a chronic throbbing misery.
-The jaw joint is one of the most complex joints in the body and it endures a lot of pushes, pulls and pressure during day to day life.
+Pain in the jaw joint can hit all of a sudden like an electric shock, or it can be a chronic throbbing misery.
+The jaw joint is one of the most complex joints in the body, and it endures a lot of pushes, pulls and pressure during day to day life.
 Because the joint is so complex, there are a number of different potential causes for jaw joint pain.

-Jaw pain most frequently develops because of one of the following: grinding and clenching, osteomyelitis, TMD, referred pain or spreading infection.
+Jaw joint pain most frequently develops because of one of the following: grinding and clenching, muscle inflammation, osteomyelitis, TMD, referred pain or spreading infection.

 Grinding and Clenching

-Grinding teeth at night or clenching teeth together as a stress response during the day are some of the most damaging habits for the teeth and the jaw.
+Grinding teeth at night or clenching teeth together as a stress response during the day are some of the most damaging habits for the teeth, the jaw and the jaw joint.